 They give you more natural vision than glasses.
 They move with your eye, and nothing blocks what you see.
 They don't fog up or get wet when it's cold or rainy.

 Contacts don't get in the way when you play sports.
-Many people feel they look better in contacts.

 They need a lot more care than glasses.
 You have to clean and store them the right way.
 You can get serious eye infections if you don't clean your contacts well or don't wash your hands before handling them.
 If you have high astigmatism, your vision might get blurry when the lenses rotate.
 Toric contacts, a type just for astigmatism, are less likely to move around, but they’re more expensive.
+If you’re over 40, you may still have to wear reading glasses with contacts.”